Skip to main content

 Overview

-SpecifyX follows a structured three-phase development process:
+SpecifyX follows a structured six-phase development process with quality gates:

 1. Specify - Define what to build

-2. Plan - Design how to build it
+3. Plan - Design how to build it

-3. Tasks - Break down into executable tasks
+4. Tasks - Break down into executable tasks

 Phase 1: Specification